janosslyntsjowls/Vertical-Weather-Conky/README.md

 2. Download WeatherIcons and MoonIcons.
 If you do not already have a $USER/Pictures/Icons/ folder, create one and place these folders there.
 Otherwise, you can edit the code to point to their location.

-3. Place updateWeather.sh and getMoonPhase.sh in your preferred folder.
+3. If you do not already have a Scripts folder, create one in your home folder.
+In that folder, create a folder called Weather.
+Place updateWeather.sh and getMoonPhase.sh there (/home/$USER/Scripts/Weather).

     3.a.
 Open updateWeather.sh.
 Find [API KEY] and replace it with your Wunderground API key.